PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 10:51:31
+Last updated: 2024-04-06 10:52:05
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -